nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

   - `system` containing a consumer-defined system URL representing the type of identifier in the value field, e.g. `https://consumersupplier.com/Id/user-guid`
   - `value` containing the unique local identifier for the logged on user

-{% include important.html content="Providers should be aware of variance in the population of the `identifier` field amongst existing consumer systems when reading this claim, specifically the latter two `system` elements (SDS role profile ID, and local user identifier) may not always be present." %}
+{% include important.html content="Providers should be aware of variance in the population of the `identifier` field amongst existing consumer systems when reading this claim, specifically the latter two elements (SDS role profile ID, and local user identifier) are not always present." %}

 The [Practitioner](https://www.hl7.org/fhir/STU3/practitioner.html) resource populated in this claim is a minimally populated resource to convey key details for audit, conforming to the base STU3 FHIR resources definition, and is not required to conform to a GP Connect FHIR resource profile.